 Alan Android SDK¶

-Alan can be integrated with Android apps developed in Java and Kotlin.
+Alan AI can be integrated with Android apps developed in Java and Kotlin.

-To add Alan voice to an Android app, you need to do the following:
+To add a conversational AI experience to an Android app, you need to do the following:

 Add a reference as a Maven dependency